Skip to content

 Find out more

-Status: Confirmed, 2021
+Status: Confirmed, 20th January 2026

 Loss history included: No

-Loss data for smaller institutions: the PRA considers that Basel 3.1 would be appropriate for all firms
+Loss data for smaller institutions: The PRA considers that Basel 3.1 would be appropriate for all firms

 Loss threshold: Not specified